Fort Belvoir: Fort

-The post was founded during World War I as Camp A. A. Humphreys, named for Union Army general Andrew A. Humphreys, who was also Chief of Engineers.
-The post was renamed Fort Belvoir in the 1930s at the request of Howard W. Smith, a Congressman from Virginia, in recognition of the Belvoir plantation that once occupied the site.
+The post was founded during World War I as Camp A. A. Humphreys, named for Union Army Major General Andrew A. Humphreys, who was the Chief Engineer of the United States Army immediately following the Civil War.
+The post was renamed Fort Belvoir in the 1935 by President Franklin D. Roosevelt at the request of Howard W. Smith, a Congressman from Virginia, in recognition of the Belvoir plantation that once occupied the site.
 The adjacent United States Army Corps of Engineers Humphreys Engineer Center retains part of the original name.

 Camp Humphreys was established in World War I as the U.S. Army Engineers Training School.
-It served as the post-graduate institution for U.S. Military Academy engineers and a finishing school for engineering troops headed to war.
+In December 1917, the Secretary of War approved construction of a cantonment at Fort Belvoir for 30,000 engineer replacement troops.
+It served as the postgraduate institution for U.S. Military Academy engineers and a finishing school for engineering troops headed to war.